Stability of martingale optimal transport and weak optimal transport: Introduction and main results

 The second main contribution of the article is the stability of optimal weak transport.
-Throughout the article we fix a compatible metric on $Y$, and for $r\geq 1$ we denote by $\mathcal P_r(Y)$ the set of probability measures which integrate the function $d(y_0,\cdot)^r$.
+Throughout the article we fix a compatible metric on $Y$, and for a real number $r\geq 1$ we denote by $\mathcal P_r(Y)$ the set of probability measures which integrate the function $d_Y(y_0,\cdot)^r$ for some $y_0 \in Y$, where $d_Y$ denotes a metric on $Y$.
 We endow $\mathcal P_r(Y)$ with the the $r$-Wasserstein topology denoted by $\mathcal W_r$, and denote the space of continuous functions on $X$ by $\mathcal C(X)$.